Causal Evaluation of Membership Inference Attacks: MIA Evaluation Under a Causal Lens

-\textbf{Multi-run $\leftrightarrow$ RCT.} The treatment is randomized and $(X_i,A_i,Y_i)$ are i.i.d., corresponding to a standard RCT setting in causal inference where \Cref{hyp:standard_causal_assumptions} with randomized assignments holds by design.
+\textbf{Multi-run $\leftrightarrow$ RCT.} The treatment is randomized, $(X_i,A_i,Y_i)$ are i.i.d., corresponding to a RCT setting in causal inference where \Cref{hyp:standard_causal_assumptions} with randomized assignments holds.

 \textbf{One-run $\leftrightarrow$ RCT with interference.} While the randomized assignment property is preserved, the one-run setting trades computational efficiency (training a single model instead of $n$) for the presence of \emph{interference} between units.
 Indeed, the assignment $A_j$ of point $j\in[n]$ can affect $Y_i$ for $i\neq j$, since including or excluding $X_j$ changes the learned model used to compute all outcomes.
 The one-run regime thus corresponds to an RCT with interference.
 In the causal graph shown in \Cref{fig:causal_graph}b), interference arises through the shared mediator $\cA(\dtrain)$.
 Without this mediator, the graph would contain direct edges $A_i\rightarrow Y_j$ for all $i,j\in[n]$, corresponding to a complete interference graph.
-While causal quantities are identifiable under standard assumptions (\Cref{hyp:RCT_interferences}) that here hold by design, assumptions will be required to ensure the consistency of our estimators.
-Crucially, our assumptions will be on the learning algorithm itself, representing a novel approach to ensuring estimator consistency under complete interference.
+While causal quantities are identifiable under standard assumptions (\Cref{hyp:RCT_interferences}) that here hold by design, additional assumptions will be required to ensure the consistency of our estimators, as we detail in Section~\ref{sec:interferences}.

 \textbf{Zero-run $\leftrightarrow$ observational study with interference.} This setting inherits interference from the one-run scenario and adds \emph{confounding}.
 As shown by the edge from $X_i$ to $A_i$ in \Cref{fig:causal_graph}c), membership is not assigned independently of the data points due to the distribution shift between members and non-members.
 This confounding factor, which is at the heart of misleading conclusions observed in memorization studies for LLMs \citep{meeus2024sok}, turns the problem into an \emph{observational study}.
-Framing the problem causally makes this shift explicit and will enable principled debiasing of evaluation metrics via confounder adjustment.
+Framing the problem causally makes this shift explicit and will enable principled debiasing of evaluation metrics via confounder adjustment, as we describe in Section~\ref{sec:0run}.